Noroff-FEU-Assignments/cross-course-project-mjohank/README.md

 The project spans across several subjects and takes form throughout several iterations:

-- First iteration (subject: html & css): Focus on design principles, semantic and neat HTML, DRY CSS, responsiveness and WCAG.
+- First iteration (subject: HTML & CSS): Focus on design principles, semantic and neat HTML, DRY CSS, responsiveness and WCAG.

 - Second iteration (subject: Interaction design): Ensuring the website is user-centric, helping the users achieve their goals clearly and simply.
 Javascript introduced

 - Third iteration (subject: Content Management systems): Using the Wordpress REST API to manage products for the website.
+-

 The site consists of the following pages: